QuantEcon/lecture-python-programming.myst/lectures/numba.md

 Overall, type inference helps Numba to achieve its performance, but it also limits what Numba supports as we have shown in the function example.

-In fact, this limitation means that Numba does not support everything in Python and scientific libraries as we learned before.

 You can refer to the list of supported Python and Numpy features [here](https://numba.pydata.org/numba-doc/dev/reference/pysupported.html).

 ## Compiling Classes